 This is okay and perfectly normal.

-Unless you are having a conversation with a real person, in which case you should politely tell them you don’t not understand, keep focusing on what you heard previously and don’t worry about the moment.
+Unless you are having a conversation with a real person, in which case you should politely tell them you don’t understand, keep focusing on what you heard previously and don’t worry about the moment.
 You can always listen to practice audio again and next time you listen do so with confidence that you have already interpreted that first idea, then confidently move onto the next idea and repeat.

 How to leverage specifics to improve your listening comprehension